 This simple, flavorful, and hearty dish comes from a peasant tradition; it blends rustic and strong flavors into an unbelievably tempting dish.
 You must really cook this if you want to fully experience the food culture from Puglia, the region called the “heel” of the Italian boot.
 Give it a try.

 This pasta dish, common throughout Puglia, can be paired with turnip greens as well as with broccoli or tomato sauce.
-Since turnip greens are not available all year, you may use broccoli rabe, or rapini in Italy, as they are similar in taste.
+Since turnip greens are not available all year, you may use broccoli rabe, or rapini in Italy.
+They are similar in taste.
 Or better yet, look for Chinese broccoli (Gai Lan), which is common in Asian grocery stores in the US.

 What are turnip greens?